Formlabs/foxtrot/README.md

 ## Subsystems
 - `cdt`: Constrained Delaunay triangulation (standalone)
-- `express`: Parser for EXPRESS schemas files and a matching code generation system (unused as of yet)
+- `express`: Parser for EXPRESS schemas files and a matching code generation system
 - `step`: STEP file parsing and triangulation
-- `step2`: Unfinished auto-generated STEP file parser
+- `step2`: Auto-generated STEP file parser.
+This take a _very_ long time to compile, so it is isolated into this crate.
 - `gui`: GUI for rendering STEP files

 ## Code generation